bkuhn/talks/FOSSETCON-2014/copyleft-future.markdown

       + We got everything from kernel to application API inside the VM servers.
       + They got everything else.

-+ Fortunately, the software got better overall.
++ Fortunately(?), the software got better overall.
       + &hellip; but that's not nearly enough for universal software freedom.

-# xdm, Solaris and NIS+
+# Old Days: xdm, Solaris and NIS+

 + I once chased a bug from xdm, down through NIS+ to the Solaris kernel